Mutahallims (2021 — ongoing)

-During recent decades, the interest to religion greatly increased in Daghestan.
-In Soviet times people were restricted in getting knowledge about Islam because of official promotion of atheism but after the collapse of the USSR the ban on religious education was lifted.
-Educational facilities were established everywhere –both elementary schools (madrasas and maktabs) and universities.
-Being established at mosques or Islamic universities madrasas are religious schools where every person of any age can receive education regardless of their age or gender.
-Madrasas offer a wide range of programmes which include not only religious disciplines — reading and interpretation of the Koran, performing prayers, hadiths (collections records of the life and words of the prophet Muhammad) — but secular disciplines are studied there as well.
-Education in such schools is always separate- for men and women.
-Students of these schools are called mutahallims and young girls are sometimes called mutahallimkas, with a gendered female denomination.
+Soviet ideology restricted people in getting knowledge about Islam and promoted atheism, but soon after the collapse of the USSR the ban on religious education was lifted.
+Islamic educational institutions — elementary schools (madrasas and maktabs) and universities — were established everywhere.
+Part of mosques or Islamic universities, madrasas are religious schools where people can receive education regardless of their age or gender.
+Madrasas offer a wide range of programmes which include not only religious disciplines — reading and interpretation of the Quran, performing prayers, hadiths (collections records of the life and words of the Prophet Muhammad) — but also secular ones.
+Men and women are always taught separately.
+Pupils of these schools are called mutahallims, while young girls are sometimes called mutahallimkas, with a gendered female denomination.